TubercularOx/darkhaunter/Geekery/malack.md

   Malack explicitly [identifies himself](https://www.giantitp.com/comics/oots0737.html) as a lizardfolk in dialogue, after Durkon identifies him as such first.

 - **Head and upper-body depiction**
-  Malack’s head shape is shown alongside other lizardfolk in [this panel](https://www.giantitp.com/comics/oots0723.html).
+  Malack's head shape is shown alongside other lizardfolk in [this panel](https://www.giantitp.com/comics/oots0723.html).

 ### Conclusion